Israel Horovitz: Early life and career

-Horovitz wrote two novels: Cappella (Harper and Row) and Guignol’s Legacy (Three Rooms Press); a novella Nobody Loves Me (Les Editions de Minuit); and a collection of poetry Heaven and Others Poems (Three Rooms Press).
+Horovitz wrote two novels: Cappella (Harper and Row) and Guignol's Legacy (Three Rooms Press); a novella, Nobody Loves Me (Les Editions de Minuit); and a collection of poetry, Heaven and Others Poems (Three Rooms Press).
 His memoir, Un New-Yorkais a Paris (Grasset), was published in France in 2011.

 Theatre career

 Horovitz wrote more than 70 produced plays, many of which have been translated and performed in more than 30 languages worldwide.
 Among Horovitz's best-known plays are Line (a revival of which opened in 1974 and is NYC's longest-running play, closing in 2018 after 43 years of continuous performance at Off-Off-Broadway's 13th Street Repertory Theatre), Park Your Car in Harvard Yard, The Primary English Class, The Widow's Blind Date, What Strong Fences Make, and The Indian Wants the Bronx, for which he won the Obie Award for Best Play.

 Horovitz divided his time between the US and France, where he often directed French-language productions of his plays.
-On his 70th birthday, Horovitz was decorated by the French government as Commandeur dans l'Ordre des Arts et des Lettres.
+On his 70th birthday, Horovitz was decorated by the French government as Commandeur de l'Ordre des Arts et des Lettres.
 The 70/70 Horovitz Project was created by NYC Barefoot Theatre Company to celebrate Horovitz's 70th birthday.
 During the year following March 31, 2009, 70 of Horovitz's plays had productions and/or reading by theatre companies around the globe, including the national theatres of Nigeria, Benin, Greece and Ghana.
 He is the most-produced American playwright in French theatre history.

 In 1979 Horovitz founded the Gloucester Stage Company in Gloucester, Massachusetts, and continued to serve as its artistic director for 28 years.
 He also founded The New York Playwrights Lab in 1975, and served as the NYPL's artistic director.
 He was co-director of Compagnia Horovitz-Paciotto, an Italian theatre-company that produces Horovitz's plays, exclusively.
 In addition, Horovitz was one of a select group of non-actors awarded membership in The Actors Studio.

 Horovitz had a long-term friendship with Irish playwright Samuel Beckett and often found in Beckett a thematic and stylistic model and inspiration for his own work.
 Horovitz has also worked with The Byre Theatre of St Andrews, Scotland.